The early detection of colorectal cancer aiming to save thousands of lives every year

-Taking part in the clinical trial
+Taking part in the clinical study

-To be able to take part in this study the patient must be under clinical suspicion of having colorectal cancer, be aged 18 or older and agree to provide written consent to taking part in the clinical trial.
+To be able to take part in this study the patient must be under clinical suspicion of having colorectal cancer, be aged 18 or older and agree to provide written consent to taking part in the clinical study.
 Patients who attend the UHCW hospital may be invited to take part; it is not possible to volunteer for this study.

 You don’t have to take part and you can withdraw your consent at any time.
-Data is stored securely at Owlstone and its researchers do not have access to any information which could be used to identify you.
+Data is stored securely at Owlstone Medical and its researchers do not have access to any information which could be used to identify you.

 What to expect if you are selected

 If you are selected and agree to take part a nurse will explain the study to you and answer any of your questions.
-If you are happy to take part the nurse will fill in a questionnaire with information about you and your health and will take a sample of breath using Owlstone’s ReCIVA breath sampler and ask you to provide a mid-stream urine sample.
-These samples will be analysed by Owlstone in its Cambridge Laboratory.
+If you are happy to take part the nurse will fill in a questionnaire with information about you and your health and will take a sample of breath using Owlstone Medical’s ReCIVA breath sampler and ask you to provide a mid-stream urine sample.
+These samples will be analyzed by Owlstone Medical in its Cambridge Laboratory.
 These results, along with other information that we get from your doctor such as whether the tumour is cancer, will be used to develop a new test to screen for colorectal cancer.

 The study is a single centre, prospective cohort study of up to 1,000 patients.
 Clinical outcomes will be monitored at 6 and 12 months